openwdl/wdl/SPEC.md

 CODE
 ```

-When leading whitespace is a mix of tabs and spaces, the execution engine should issue a warning and leave the whitespace unmodified.
+If the user mixes tabs and spaces, the behavior is undefined.
+The execution engine should, at a minimum, issue a warning and leave the whitespace unmodified, though it may choose to raise an exception or to substitute e.g. 4 spaces per tab.

 ### Task Outputs